czett/go2klo/README.md

 Because everyone deserves a clean, accessible, and welcoming place to go when nature calls. **go2klo** isn't just an app; it's a mission to make public spaces better for everyone.

 So sit back, relax, and let go2klo take the *pressure* off. 😉

+## 🫡 Credits

+- geopy Nominatim, this project relies on you
+- icon-icons and Google Fonts for icons and logos